Pylons/pyramid/docs/narr/introduction.rst

 as renderers.
 Renderer bindings for all of these templating systems already exist for use in Pyramid.
 But if you'd rather use another, it's not a big deal.
-Just copy the code from an existing renderer package, and plug in your own.
-You'll then be able to use your templating system from within Pyramid just as you'd use one of the "built-in" templating systems.
+Just copy the code from an existing renderer package, and plug in your favorite templating system.
+You'll then be able to use that templating system from within Pyramid just as you'd use one of the "built-in" templating systems.

 Example: :ref:`templates_used_directly`.